|Visit Section:||Ombuds Office||Registrar's Office|

 Q: To whom do I speak about accommodations for disabilities (mobility, sensory, learning, health-related, etc.)?

 A: Students with documented disabilities are eligible for special services.
-The Office for Special Services oversees all accommodations.
+Access and Accommodations Office oversees all accommodations.
 Call Ronnie Mait at (914)251-6035 for more details.

 Q: What kind of services does the Career Development Center provide?